By Paul Guilfoyle

 Especially for decent golfers.

 Almost everybody has had days where the game suddenly feels simple.
-Where they stop getting in their own way mentally and golf becomes much more instinctive, creative and more fun.
+Where we stop getting in our own way mentally and golf becomes much more instinctive, creative and more fun.

 The swing flows.